fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2025-08-09】[benborla / mcp-server-mysql](https://github.com/benborla/mcp-server-mysql) - A Model Context Protocol server that provides read-only access to MySQL databases.
+This server enables LLMs to inspect database schemas and execute read-only queries.
+* 【2025-08-09】[Kaliiiiiiiiii\-Vinyzu / patchright](https://github.com/Kaliiiiiiiiii-Vinyzu/patchright) - Undetected version of the Playwright testing and automation library
+* 【2025-08-09】[automerge / automerge](https://github.com/automerge/automerge) - A JSON\-like data structure (a CRDT) that can be modified concurrently by different users, and merged again automatically
 * 【2025-08-08】[cjo4m06 / mcp\-shrimp\-task\-manager](https://github.com/cjo4m06/mcp-shrimp-task-manager) - Shrimp Task Manager is a task tool built for AI Agents, emphasizing chain\-of\-thought, reflection, and style consistency  It converts natural language into structured dev tasks with dependency tracking and iterative refinement, enabling agent\-like developer behavior in reasoning AI systems
 * 【2025-08-08】[codeaashu / DevDisplay](https://github.com/codeaashu/DevDisplay) - The First Global Platform for Developers to Fulfill All Their Tech Needs
 * 【2025-08-07】[RainyGao\-GitHub / DocSys](https://github.com/RainyGao-GitHub/DocSys) - MxsDoc is a web based document storage and management system